 certbot Let’s Encrypt client to generate the SSL Certificate for Apache automates many of the steps in the process.
 The client will automatically obtain and install a new SSL certificate that is valid for the domains you provide as parameters.

 To execute the interactive installation and obtain a certificate that covers only a single domain, run the

 - sudo certbot --apache -d example.com

-If you want to install a single certificate that is valid for multiple domains or subdomains, you can pass them as additional parameters to the command.
-The first domain name in the list of parameters will be the base domain used by Let’s Encrypt to create the certificate, and for that reason we recommend that you pass the bare top-level domain name as first in the list, followed by any additional subdomains or aliases:
+-d flag.
+The first domain name in the list of parameters will be the base domain used by Let’s Encrypt to create the certificate.
+For this reason, pass the base domain name as first in the list, followed by any additional subdomains or aliases:

 - sudo certbot --apache -d example.com -d www.example.com